aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Gada aukstākā ceturkšņa vidējā gaisa temperatūra (°C) (CHELSA v2.1) analīzes šūnā (1 ha)

 **Procedure:** Directly follows [CHELSA v2.1](#Ch04.11).
-EGV is prepared with the workflow `egvtools::downscale2egv()` with inverse distance weighted (power =
+EGV is prepared using the workflow `egvtools::downscale2egv()` with inverse distance weighted (power =
-2) gap filling and soft smoothing (power = 0.5) over 5 km radius of every cell.
+2) gap filling and soft smoothing (power = 0.5) over 5 km radius around each cell.
-At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.
+Finally, the layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r